lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: This thrifty and pragmatic (if not perfect) system does not assume there is a voting office either as a building or as human staff.

-Step 1: (During online registration)
-Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+Step 1: (Voter-Setup: During online registration time period) Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
 This may be done entirely online for most-practical voting, or other elements may be added.
 (Note: setup questions for entirely online vote: How list of voters is selected or checked.
 Voter identification online...
 In theory the same online system as for current voter-registration may be used and considered sufficient.)